sideshowdave7/gomq/README.md

 * [libzmq](https://github.com/zeromq/libzmq)
 * [czmq](https://github.com/zeromq/czmq)

 Because we are implementing ZeroMQ socket types that are not yet included in a stable release, we are developing against git master checkouts of libzmq and czmq.
-These build instructions were tested on Ubuntu 15.10.
+These build instructions were tested on Ubuntu 15.10 and Ubuntu 16.04.
 If someone would like to provide guides for getting started on Windows, that would be great!

 ### Linux & OSX